chuanconggao/PrefixSpan-py/README.md

 ## Custom Callback Function

-For both the frequent and the top-k algorithm, you can use a custom callback function `filter=lambda patt, matches: ...` instead of returning the normal results of patterns and their respective frequencies.
+For both the frequent and the top-k algorithm, you can use a custom callback function `callback=lambda patt, matches: ...` instead of returning the normal results of patterns and their respective frequencies.

 - When callback function is specified, `None` is returned.